javi9526/CarND-Advanced-Lane-Lines/writeup_template.md

 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-![alt text][image4]

-![alt text][image5]
+![alt text][image4]![alt text][image5]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+####  Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 Then I implemented sliding windows to obtaing the points of the lane lines and fit a 2nd order polynomial for each line.
 The code for this step is contained in the sixth code cell of the IPython notebook located in "./P2.ipynb", in lines 50 through 190.

-After, I upgraded it in eighth cell in lines 50 to 220.
+After, when applying the pipeline to the video, I upgraded it in eighth cell in lines 50 to 220, adding the `search_around_poly()`.
+This one finds lane lines points searching in a bounded region around the polinomial function calculated before with sliding windows method.
+It is lighter.

 ![alt text][image6]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 For the radius of curvature, I did applied the formula that uses the fit polynomial coefficients in lines 240 through 250 in the sixth cell of the IPython notebook located in "./P2.ipynb".